Categories: Algorithms, Quantum information.

 Simon’s algorithm

 Simon’s algorithm was the first proof that quantum computers are able to solve some problems exponentially faster than classical computers.
-In the same spirit as the Deutsch-Jozsa algorithm and the Bernstein-Vazirani algorithm, the problem it solves, known as Simon’s problem, is of no practical use, but nevertheless Simon’s algorithm is an important landmark.
+In the same spirit as the Deutsch-Jozsa algorithm and the Bernstein-Vazirani algorithm, the problem it solves, known as Simon’s problem, is of no practical use, but nevertheless Simon’s algorithm is an important milestone.

 Simon’s problem is this: we are given a “black box” function f(x)f(x) that takes an nn-bit input xx and returns an nn-bit output.
 We are promised that there exists an ss such that for all x1x_1 and x2x_2:

-f(x1)=f(x2)x2=sx1\begin{aligned} f(x_1) = f(x_2) \quad \Leftrightarrow \quad x_2 = s \oplus x_1 \end{aligned}
+f(x1)=f(x2)x2=sx1\begin{aligned} f(x_1) = f(x_2) \qquad \Leftrightarrow \qquad x_2 = s \oplus x_1 \end{aligned}

 In other words, regardless of what f(x)f(x) does behind the scenes, its output is the same for inputs x1x_1 and x2x_2 if and only if x2=sx1x_2 = s \oplus x_1, or, equivalently, x1=sx2x_1 = s \oplus x_2.